NickoJose/PodcastApp/codingStandards.md

 If an object type is not unique in a method, detailed names are advised to reduce commenting and maintain readability.

+7.Three blank lines before the start of a class.

-7. Recommended Unexplained abbreviation list:
+8. Recommended Unexplained abbreviation list:

 	- Episode: ep